Uralstech/UGemini/README.md

     `"com.uralstech.ugemini": "2.x.x",`

 *Adding additional dependencies:*<br/>
-Follow the steps detailed in the OpenUPM installation method and only install the `Utilities.Async`* and `Utilities.Encoder.Wav`* packages.
+See the installation steps for the [Utilities.Async](https://github.com/rageAgainstThePixel/com.utilities.async)\* and [Utilities.Encoder.Wav](https://github.com/rageAgainstThePixel/com.utilities.encoder.wav)\* packages.

-*Optional, but `Utilities.Async` is required for streaming content and `Utilities.Encoder.Wav` is recommended if you don't want to bother with encoding your AudioClips into Base64 strings manually.
+\*Optional, but `Utilities.Async` is required for streaming content and `Utilities.Encoder.Wav` is recommended if you don't want to bother with encoding your AudioClips into Base64 strings manually.

 ### Preview Versions